kitsane/4quant/source/research.md

 ---

-4Quant has given presentations at a number of conferences and workshops in areas from genetics to material science, machine learning, and big data.
+<span style="font-family: 'Source Sans Pro'"><strong>4Q</strong>uant</span> has given presentations at a number of conferences and workshops in areas from genetics to material science, machine learning, and big data.
 Selected presentations are available online

 * [Real-time MRI image segmentation using parallel image computing and machine learning algorithms](http://4quant.com/Realtime-MRI-Segmentation/)
 * [Railway Track Diagnostics using inexpensive cameras and cloud computing](http://4quant.com/Railway-Check/)